-Obtaining approval for sale of a medical device from the FDA can be a lengthy, expensive and uncertain process.
-The PMA approval process generally takes from one to three years and the 510(k) clearance process usually takes from three to twelve months, although each could take longer.
-In addition, failure to comply with FDA and other applicable U.S. and foreign regulatory requirements may subject us to administrative or judicially imposed sanctions, including the following:
+Obtaining approval for sale of a medical device from the FDA or foreign regulatory authorities in the countries in which we conduct business can be a lengthy, expensive and uncertain process.
+For example, the PMA approval process in the United States generally takes from one to three years and the 510(k) clearance process in the United States usually takes from three to twelve months, although each could take longer.